Lake Baikal: Crustaceans

+The number of isopods is low; all belonging to the family Asellidae.
+There are four species of the genus Baicalasellus, and the two species Mesoasellus dybowskii and Limnoasellus poberezhnii.
+These six endemic species are found on rocky substrata in depths varying from 3–10 meters (Baicalasellus angarensis) to more than hundred meters (Mesoasellus dybowskii).

+Epischurella baikalensis is a copepod endemic to the lake, being a very abundant species there; it was estimated that they make up 80 to 90% of the total biomass.
+It is estimated that as a species, they filter as much as a thousand cubic kilometers of water a year, or the lake's entire volume every twenty-three years.

+There are about 60 known species of native cladocerans (water fleas), several of them endemic.

 Similar to another ancient lake, Tanganyika, Baikal is a center for ostracod diversity.
 About 90% of the Lake Baikal ostracods are endemic, meaning that there are c.
 200 endemic species.
 This makes it the second-most diverse group of crustacean in the lake, after the amphipods.
-The vast majority of the Baikal ostracods belong in the families Candonidae (more than 100 described species) and Cytherideidae (about 50 described species), but genetic studies indicate that the true diversity in at least the latter family has been heavily underestimated.
+The vast majority of the Baikal ostracods belong to the families Candonidae (more than 100 described species) and Cytherideidae (about 50 described species), but genetic studies indicate that the true diversity in at least the latter family has been heavily underestimated.
 The morphology of the Baikal ostracods is highly diverse.

 Snails and bivalves

 As of 2006, almost 150 freshwater snails are known from Lake Baikal, including 117 endemic species from the subfamilies Baicaliinae (part of the Amnicolidae) and Benedictiinae (part of the Lithoglyphidae), and the families Planorbidae and Valvatidae.
 All endemics have been recorded between 20 and 30 m, but the majority mainly live at shallower depths.
 About 30 freshwater snail species can be seen deeper than 100 m, which represents the approximate limit of the sunlight zone, but only 10 are truly deepwater species.
 In general, Baikal snails are thin-shelled and small.
 Two of the most common species are Benedictia baicalensis and Megalovalvata baicalensis.
 Bivalve diversity is lower with more than 30 species; about half of these, all in the families Euglesidae, Pisidiidae, and Sphaeriidae, are endemic (the only other family in the lake is the Unionidae with a single nonendemic species).
 The endemic bivalves are mainly found in shallows, with few species from deep water.